JAVA Information for Authors

 Please submit your article via https://www.editorialmanager.com/java

 JAVA is a peer-reviewed journal.
 Manuscripts are reviewed by the Editorial Board for accuracy, clarity, and significance to the practice of vascular access.
-The review process takes approximately 2-3 months.
+The expected time for first response is 4-6 weeks.
+Time to acceptance and time to publication are variable and depend on many factors, including timeliness of the article and space availability in the print journal.
+The review process may take 2-3 months.
 Accepted manuscripts are subject to copyediting to conform to the Journal's standards.
 Editorial revisions may be made to improve presentation without altering meaning.
 Editing changes and recommendations are subject to author approval before publication.
+The Journal practices methods to publish articles ahead of the print publication.
+Articles are distributed via email and online methods.

 Proofs of the final manuscript will be sent to the principal author for approval.
 No significant changes will be accepted at that time.
-A signed contract with transfer copyright of the published article to the Association of Vascular Access is required prior to final publication.
-Publication dates depend on numerous factors, including the timeliness of the article and space availability in the journal.
-It is the responsibility of the principal author to maintain current contact information with the editorial staff.
+A signed contract with transfer copyright of the published article to the Journal of the Association for Vascular Access is required prior to final publication. the principal author to maintain current contact information with the editorial staff.
 Manuscripts can be withdrawn any time prior to publication, provided that the manuscript is not in press, by notifying the editorial staff.

 Permission and consents